 SleepIQ uses time in bed, movement, bed exits, heart rate, and breaths to calculate your daily SleepIQ score.
 Over time SleepIQ uses your averages to help you understand what’s good for you.

 If needed, you can adjust your sleep goal with the SleepIQ app.
-Open the Sleep tab, scroll down to My Sleep Goal, tap View Details, tap Adjust My Sleep Goal.
+Open the Profile Tab, go to My Profile, then tap Sleeper to adjust your sleep goal.
 Make sure to save your changes!
 You can always increase after you're consistently hitting your goal.

 Frequently Asked Questions

 The score range is 10-100.
 We consider scores between 60-85 to be pretty great.
 Scores over 85 are extraordinary.
 Anything under 60 might mean your sleep needs a little attention.
 That said, when it comes to sleep, everyone is remarkably unique.
 Your score should always be interpreted by how you feel.
 If you’re feeling refreshed in the morning and have energy for your day, you’re probably at a good score for you.